-We are working with our EY actuarial colleagues to be able to conclude on the model used by the actuary to generate the disclosures to obtain assurance for the new requirements of ISA 540 accounting estimates.
+Our EY actuarial colleagues were able to conclude that the model used by the actuary to generate the police pension fund disclosures was adequate, as per the new requirements of ISA 540 accounting estimates.

 Preparation of the Cashflow Statement

 Our review of the Cashflow Statement in 2019/20 accounts identified a number of presentational and disclosure errors that required amendment before the audit opinion could be issued.
 We have recognised the statement as an area of audit focus for 2020/21 accounts to ensure this has been properly and accurately prepared.